Glare from Solar Modules: Causes, Risks, and Solutions

 For comparison: The ambient luminance in a typical landscape usually ranges only from a few hundred to a few thousand cd/m².

-Reflections on standard PV modules can thus be several orders of magnitude above the ambient luminance.
-The decisive factor is the directional (specular) reflection, where part of the sunlight is concentratedly mirrored in a specific direction.
+Reflections on standard PV modules can be several orders of magnitude above the ambient luminance.
+The decisive factor is the directional (specular) reflection, where part of the sunlight is concentrated and mirrored in a specific direction.

-This strong luminance contrast is primarily responsible for the perceived glare effect – especially in traffic or neighborhood contexts.
+This strong luminance contrast is a key factor for the perceived glare effect – especially in traffic or neighborhood contexts.

 Where does glare occur most frequently?

-Glare occurs when a smooth module surface reflects sunlight specularly (mirror-like) directly towards an observer.
-Crucial factors are the sun’s position, module orientation, surface structure, and the observer’s position.
+Glare occurs when a smooth module surface reflects sunlight specularly (like a mirror) directly towards an observer.
+Crucial factors are the sun’s position, module orientation, surface texture, and the observer’s position.

 It becomes critical especially in the following constellations:

-• Non-south orientations: Due to the price decline of PV modules, increasingly east, west, and even vertical facade surfaces are being covered.
-These surfaces often reflect light at angles that do not occur with classic south-facing orientation and are therefore frequently not considered in planning.
+• Non-south orientations: Due to the price drop in PV modules, more and more east, west, and even vertical facade surfaces are being covered.
+These surfaces often reflect light at angles that do not occur with classic south-facing orientation and are therefore often not considered in planning.

-• Hillsides: Glare effects also occur disproportionately often in densely built hillside areas.
+• Hillsides: Glare effects also occur disproportionately often in dense development on hillsides.
 Here, even south-facing PV systems can cause glare.

-• Large glass facades: Well-known examples from architecture demonstrate the power that directed glass reflections can develop: For instance, the glass facade of the University Library Freiburg caused strong glare at low sun angles, and the London skyscraper “Walkie-Talkie” became a burning glass due to its concave shape.
+• Large glass facades: Well-known examples from architecture show the power that directed glass reflections can develop: For example, the glass facade of the University Library Freiburg caused strong glare at low sun angles, and the London skyscraper “Walkie-Talkie” became a burning glass due to its concave shape.

 • PV systems near sensitive infrastructure: PV systems near highways, railway lines, or airports are subject to particularly high safety requirements, as even short-term glare events can be critical here.

-• PV systems in neighborhoods: If a neighbor is dazzled by a PV system, it often destroys the neighborhood relationship – frequently leading to lengthy disputes with high legal, expert, and court costs.
+• PV systems in neighborhoods: If a neighbor is dazzled by a PV system, it often destroys the neighborhood relationship – frequently leading to lengthy disputes with high lawyer, expert, and court costs.

 Why glare is becoming a more frequent issue today

-In the past, south-facing rooftop systems dominated.
+In the past, south-facing roof systems dominated.
 Reflections were mostly directed uncritically into the sky or onto the ground.
-Today, east, west, and facade surfaces are increasingly being equipped.
+Today, east, west, and facade surfaces are increasingly being covered.
 At low sun angles, reflections can thus hit neighboring buildings or traffic areas horizontally.
-In densely built-up areas, systems also come closer to sensitive sightlines – making glare a more frequent issue.
-Whether a module actually causes disturbance ultimately depends on its surface: while smooth glass reflects light harshly like a mirror, textured surfaces can scatter light rays and significantly reduce the glare effect.
+In densely built-up areas, systems also come closer to sensitive sight areas – making glare a more frequent issue.
+Whether a module really causes disturbance ultimately depends on its surface: while smooth glass reflects light harshly like a mirror, textured surfaces can scatter light rays and significantly reduce the glare effect.

 Where are low-glare or glare-free solar modules used?